Ginger ale

-Ginger ale is a carbonated soft drink flavoured with ginger.
+Ginger ale is a carbonated soft drink (not an ale) flavoured with ginger.
 It is consumed on its own or used as a mixer, often with spirit-based drinks.
 There are two main types of ginger ale.
 The golden style is credited to the Irish doctor Thomas Joseph Cantrell.
 The dry style (also called the pale style), a paler drink with a much milder ginger flavour, was created by Canadian John McLaughlin.